skypilot-dev/toolchain/README.md

 - building
 - type-generation

-In addition, these convenience scripts are added to `package.json` by `yarn run toolchain init`:
+In addition, these convenience scripts are added to `package.json` by `yarn toolchain init`:

 - `build`: Builds the project for distribution as an NPM package
 - `check-types`: Checks that all types in the project are valid